Harnack inequalities on weighted graphs and some applications to the random conductance model: Introduction

 Hence, it is clear that some moment conditions are needed.
 It turns out that the moment conditions in Assumption~\ref{ass:moment} are optimal in the sense that for any $p$ and $q$ satisfying $1/p + 1/q > 2/d$ there exists an environment of ergodic random conductances with $\mean[\om(e)^p] < \infty$ and $\mean[\om(e)^{-q}]<\infty$, under which the local limit theorem fails (see Theorem~\ref{thm:ex_lclt} below).
 In the case when the conductances are bounded from above, i.e.\ $p = \infty$, the optimality of the condition $q > d/2$ is already indicated by the examples in \cite{Bou10b, MF06}.

 However, in Section~\ref{sec:imprLB} below we will show that for some examples of conductances our moment condition can be improved if it is replaced by a moment condition on the heat kernel.
 While for the example in \cite{MF06}, where the conductances are given by $\om(x,y) = \th^{\om}(x) \wedge \th^{\om}(y)$ for a family $\{\th^\om(x): x \in \bbZ^d\}$ of random variables bounded from above, no improvement can be achieved by this method (see Proposition~\ref{prop:no_impr}), we obtain that $q > \frac{3}{4} \frac{d}{d+1}$ is sufficient if for instance $\om(x,y) = \th^{\om}(x) \vee \th^{\om}(y)$ (see Proposition~\ref{prop:impr2}).
 Moreover, in the case of i.i.d.\ conductances uniformly bounded from above this procedure gives the following result (see Proposition~\ref{prop:impr1}). \begin{theorem} Assume that the conductances $\{\om(e) : e \in E_d\}$ are independent and uniformly bounded from above, i.e.\ $p = \infty$, and $\mean\big[\om(e)^{-q} \big] < \infty$ for some $q > 1/4$.
-Then, the QFCLT in Theorem~\ref{thm:ip} and the quenched local limit theorem in Theorem~\ref{thm:llt_csrw} hold for both the CSRW and the VSRW. \end{theorem} The condition $q>1/4$ matches the results on the Gaussian decay of quenched return probabilities in the i.i.d.\ setting \cite{BM13}.
-We refer to Remark~1.2 in \cite{BM13} for a discussion on the optimality of this condition for the VSRW.
+Then, the QFCLT in Theorem~\ref{thm:ip} and the quenched local limit theorem in Theorem~\ref{thm:llt_csrw} hold for both the CSRW and the VSRW. \end{theorem} Under the assumptions of Theorem~\ref{thm:iid_bdd} a PHI and a local limit theorem have recently been proven in \cite[Theorem 1.9]{BKM15} on one hand for the VSRW if again $q>1/4$ and on the other hand for the CSRW if $q>d/(8d-4)$, which improves the result in Theorem~\ref{thm:iid_bdd}.
+We refer to Remark~1.10 in \cite{BKM15} for a discussion on the optimality of these conditions for both CSRW and VSRW.

 We shall prove Theorem \ref{thm:llt_csrw} by using the approach in \cite{BH09} and \cite{CH08}.
 The two main ingredients of the proof are the QFCLT in Theorem~\ref{thm:ip} and a H\"older-continuity estimate on the heat kernel, which at the end enables us to replace the weak convergence given by the QFCLT by the pointwise convergence in Theorem~\ref{thm:llt_csrw}.